 - Bring it to a boil.
 Once boiling, turn the heat low.
 Simmer until the water disappears, then remove from heat and cover with a lid.
 It should stay covered for 5 minutes.
 Now, you have cooked sushi rice.

-Roast sweet potato and beetroot
+Roasting sweet potato and beets

 - Make a quick marinade with soy sauce (or tamari), maple syrup, sesame oil, and vegetable oil.
 Brush the sweet potato fries, and turn and brush the other side as well.
-Brush the beetroot fries with oil only and sprinkle them with salt and pepper.
+Brush the beet fries with oil only and sprinkle them with salt and pepper.

 - Take a bamboo mat and place a dry nori sheet on it.